MattArnold/gaia-vora/index.md

 When any player’s Life-Forms eat another Life-Form, the eaten Life-Form goes to the player whose color did the eating, even if that is not the player whose turn it is.
 When your Life-Form eats another Life-Form, keep the eaten Life-Form on your Fossil Card, covering an empty skeleton matching its species and color.
 (The top row of a Fossil card depicts jumbles of bones which may store any species.)
 If you do not have anywhere to put the Life-Form on your Fossil Card, return it to its player's Reincarnation Pool.

-*When a Bot player’s Life-Forms eat other Life-Forms, put them on the Bot player’s Fossil Card.*

 *Life-Forms are also able eat Life-Forms of the same color.
 They are required to do so, if given the opportunity.*

 *If your Life-Forms are eaten by your own Life-Forms, return them to your Reincarnation Pool.
 They may return to the Planet with the Sun or Rainbow on a future turn.*